satishchpn/explore-aws/SpringBoot-Rest API-Elastics BeanStalk-AWS API Gateway.md

 	Click on GET or Any Method you will find Invoke URL Invoke URL: https://3w4hjrtmw8.execute-api.us-east-1.amazonaws.com/prod/keshri-employee-service
 	Use This URL in Postman Collection to Call the api or Use API Gateway itslf to Test the API

+> Test the API

+	Click on any method in API Gateway resource
+	Click on Test
+	Add if any query parameter needed
+	Click on Test
+	See the Result in the Gateqay Itself with all the data and logs